codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 helm_version|optional|version of [cfstep-helm image](https://hub.docker.com/r/codefresh/cfstep-helm/tags)
 kube_context|required for install|Kubernetes context to use.
-The name of the cluster as [configured in Codefresh]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/) namespace|optional|Target Kubernetes namespace to deploy to primary_helm_context |required for `install` and `push` actions  |The Helm context to use for the Helm command when the pipeline has multiple Helm contexts.
-When omitted, the repo most recently added to the pipeline is used. release_name|required for `install`|Helm release name.
-If the release exists, it will be upgraded repos|optional|array of custom repositories set_file | optional | Set values from the respective files specified by the command line in `key=value` format.
-To specify multiple key-value pairs, separate them with commas. skip_cf_stable_helm_repo | optional | Don't add stable repository. tiller_namespace|optional|Kubernetes namespace where Tiller is installed (unnecessary for Helm 3) timeout | optional | The maximum time, in seconds, to wait for Kubernetes commands to complete. use_debian_image | optional | Use Debian-based `cfstep-helm` image. use_repos_for_auth_action |optional  | Required if the chart has dependencies on other repos that need to be authenticated.
-Set `true`. wait |optional | When specified, waits until all pods are in state `ready` to mark the release as successful.
+The name of the cluster as [configured in Codefresh]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/) namespace|optional|Target Kubernetes namespace to deploy to primary_helm_context |optional |Required for `install` and `push` actions when the pipeline has multiple Helm contexts.
+The Helm context to use for the Helm command.
+When omitted, the repo most recently added to the pipeline is used. release_name|used for `install`|The Helm release name.
+If the release exists, it is upgraded. repos|optional|array of custom repositories set_file | optional | Set values from the respective files specified by the command line in `key=value` format.
+To specify multiple key-value pairs, separate them with commas. skip_cf_stable_helm_repo | optional | Don't add stable repository. tiller_namespace|optional|Kubernetes namespace where Tiller is installed (unnecessary for Helm 3) timeout | optional | The maximum time, in seconds, to wait for Kubernetes commands to complete. use_debian_image | optional | Use Debian-based `cfstep-helm` image. use_repos_for_auth_action |optional  | Required for the `auth` action to use repos from attached contexts.
+When required, set value to `true`. wait |optional | When specified, waits until all pods are in state `ready` to mark the release as successful.
 Otherwise, release is marked as successful when the minimum number of pods are `ready` and the Services have IP addresses.

 ## Full Helm pipeline example